Sarah-Hesham-2022/Drug-Design-AutoDock-Tools-MBP-D-Ribose/README.md

 ![3](https://github.com/Sarah-Hesham-2022/Drug-Design-AutoDock-Tools-MBP-D-Ribose/assets/112272836/a86cf786-32ff-4adb-a0d3-e56a2137c080)

-The functionality/type/aim of the receptor (Research, provide a reference) :
+The functionality/type/aim of the receptor :

 Functionality: